MohammedHassan07/MBlog/README.md

 # TechBlog
-A blog website developend in Node.js and MySQL
+A blog website developend in Node.js and MongoDB

 ## Setup
 To run the project follow the below steps